Impact of black hole spin on low-mass black hole-neutron star mergers: Conclusion

 The most prominent results arise from the spiral wind–driven ejecta.
 While oscillations of the hypermassive neutron star are known to generate spiral winds that can drive outflows in binary neutron star mergers~\citep{spiral1}, this type of ejecta has not previously been reported for black hole–neutron star mergers.
 Our findings suggest that such ejecta are likely present in these systems.
 Spiral wind ejecta are expected to produce a blue, day-long kilonova.
 Although we do not perform a detailed kilonova light-curve analysis here, our results indicate the possibility of a blue kilonova component arising from black hole–neutron star mergers.

 As a follow-up study, we plan to focus on kilonova light curve analysis.
 In particular, we aim to demonstrate the potential for a blue kilonova counterpart in black hole–neutron star mergers.

 Although our simulations are performed with a standard resolution of $\qty{221}{\m}$, a higher resolution may help clarify certain features, especially in the ejecta morphology and thermodynamic properties.
-In addition to that, longer-term simulations would be valuable for more accurately analysing the evolution of neutrino-driven outflows and spiral-wind ejecta.
+In addition to that, longer-term simulations would be valuable for more accurately analysing the evolution of neutrino-driven outflows and spiral wind ejecta.

 Since disruptive black hole–neutron star mergers produce massive discs, including magnetic fields in future simulations would provide a more realistic picture of the remnant environment.
 It may also shed light on magnetic field amplification processes, which play a key role in launching jets and shaping electromagnetic counterparts.